Infowatch/CoffeeScript-Style-Guide/README.md

 @init()
 ###
- This is a block comment.
+ this is a block comment.
 Note that if this were a real block comment, we would actually be describing the proceeding code.
  This is the second paragraph of the same block comment.
 Note that this paragraph was separated from the previous paragraph